SamStudio8/samstudio8.github.io.off/_posts/2015-06-24-sanger-sequel.md

 * * *

 #tl;dr
-* I live in Cambridge until the end of July, please don't try and find me in my office.
+* I live in Cambridge until the end of July, please don't try and find me in my office.[^3]

 [^1]: As soon as I had my foot in the door I refused to take it away.

 [^2]: The sequencing was conducted at different depths between the two standalone studies and it was suspected this may introduce some bias I didn't want to deal with.

+[^3]: Not that I'm ever in there, anyway.